glycerine/zygomys/README.md

 zygo>
 ```

 An optional infix syntax is layered on top.
-The infix syntax is similar to Go.
+The infix syntax is a subset of Go.
 Anything inside curly braces is infix.
 Outer parenthesis are still always used for function calls.
 The zygo REPL is in infix mode by default to facilitate math.

 ```
 // show off the infix parser